octet-stream/parasprite/README.md

 }
 ```

-More complex ecample with using `Type` class:
+More complex example with using `Type` class:

 ```js
 import {GraphQLString as TString} from "graphql" // You also need graphql package